Blog

 This medication may cause severe diarrhea, vomiting, and dehydration, potentially leading to death.
 Call your healthcare provider immediately if you develop diarrhea, vomiting, or your condition worsens.

-Potentially fatal reactions, such as leaks in the stomach/intestine, intestinal blockage, and bleeding in the digestive tract have been reported during treatment with this medication.
+Potentially fatal reactions, such as leaks in the stomach/intestine, intestinal blockage, and bleeding in the digestive tract, have been reported during treatment with Jevtana.
 Call your healthcare provider immediately if you have:

 • Severe stomach pain